-Robert Morris regained their composure, and went on a 12-0 run that featured triples by Jones and Anderson, and was capped-off by a long two-pointer by sophomore forward Stephan Hawkins.
-Then the OVC Player of the Year, JJ Mann, decided it was time to put his mark on the game.
+RMU regained their composure, and went on a 12-0 run that featured triples by junior guard/forward Lucky Jones and Anderson.
+Then the OVC Player of the Year, senior guard/forward JJ Mann, decided it was time to put his mark on the game.

 Belmont scored the next nine points coming out of the timeout, and never let off the gas.
-Mann hit another triple at the 2:14 mark, and sophomore guard Craig Bradshaw banked in a three-pointer that gave them a nine-point advantage.
-It proved to be the final basket before the half, 44-35.
+Mann hit another triple at the 2:14 mark, and sophomore guard Craig Bradshaw banked in a three-pointer that gave them a nine-point advantage going into halftime, 44-35.

-A rested RMU squad was able to limit the Bruins to just one basket going into the first media timeout of the second half.
-A Jones jumper just before the timeout brought the Colonials within six of Belmont, 47-41.
+A rested Colonials squad was able to limit the Bruins to just one basket going into the first media timeout of the second half.
+A Jones jumper just before the timeout brought Robert Morris within six of Belmont, 47-41.

-Anderson led Robert Morris with 23 points on 7-14 shooting, including 4-8 from beyond the arc.
+Anderson led the Colonials with 23 points on 7-14 shooting, including 4-8 from beyond the arc.
 Jones scored 15 points on 6-17 from the field, and pulled down nine rebounds.
 Sophomore forward Aaron Tate had a game-high 10 rebounds.

-With only seven active players, it was hard for RMU to keep up with a Belmont team that got in transition after every missed shot.
-They used ball reversal and ran players all over the court on the offensive end, which tired the Colonials.
+With only seven active players, it was hard for Robert Morris to keep up with a Bruins team that got in transition after every missed shot.
+They used ball reversal and ran players all over the court on the offensive end, which tired RMU.

-For Robert Morris, the careers of Anderson and senior point guard Anthony Myers-Pate came to an end.
+For the Colonials, the careers of Anderson and senior point guard Anthony Myers-Pate came to an end.
 Anderson reflected on the season in the post-game press conference, "It was a crazy ride.
 We overcame a lot of adversity, and I wouldn't trade it or anything...I'm going to miss this team."

-Despite all the turnovers, RMU head coach Andy Toole was proud of his team, "Our guys gave everything they could.
+Despite all the turnovers, Robert Morris head coach Andy Toole was proud of his team, "Our guys gave everything they could.
 It wasn't anything less than a high-level effort."

-The Bruins advanced to the third round of the NIT, and will await the winner between Illinois and Clemson on Sunday.
+Belmont advanced to the third round of the NIT, and will await the winner between the Illinois Illini and the Clemson Tigers on Sunday.